22 Nov Sardines on toast today? – Do it for your brain health

 - iodised sea salt

-- Mash a serving of sardines on the toasted bread and top with the pesto bean mixture.
+- Once you have made the pesto beans, mash a serving of sardines on the toasted bread and top with the pesto bean mixture.

 - Sprinkle with chilli flakes and iodised salt flakes and chopped basil leaves.